nenadradosevic/KNIME-workflows/README.md

 # KNIME workflows
 Solar radiation modeling with KNIME.
 Increasing environmental model reproducibility and warantability by using scientific workflows

-For all workflows users are required to install a freely available and opne sopurce KNIME Scientific Workflows Management System.
+For all workflows users are required to install a freely available and open source KNIME Scientific Workflows Management System.
 KNIME can be downloaded from the following link: https://www.knime.com/downloads/download-knime.

 User manual: Minimal Knime Workflow for Solar Analyst
 ------------------